 So good morning everybody.
 I am honored to have been appointed by Mrs. Lori Alhadeff to be her audit committee chair.
 I come with, I have been a licensed CPA here in the State of Florida since 2002, I believe.
 That's way too long.
 I started my career in public accounting with Deloitte and have had -- and was a mid-level executive for a Fortune 100 company.
 I also do have a startup here in Fort Lauderdale, a tech startup company that has been supported by the public -- private partnership of the Levan Center and I've also sat on the board of PTA for Bayview Elementary as both the treasurer and now secretary.
-I have two children within the district, both at Bayview, a fourth grade son and a first grade daughter.
-I am a product of Broward County Public Schools.
-I'm a Nova High School graduate, went to Nova Middle School and Tropical Elementary School.
-My brother, as well, and he was actually salutatorian of South Plantation High School.
+I have two children within the district, both at Bayview, a fourth grade son and legislative affairs.